IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

 If an older API must be supported, note that the object structure is slightly different and some containers, like `AnnotationPage` are not available.

 ### Example 1: third party annotation
-In this example, the agent does not own the resource and it attempting a third party assertion.
+In this example, the agent does not own the resource and is attempting a third party assertion.
 This can be done using an AnnotationList.
 [JSON-LD](prezi2list.json)

 {: .line-numbers data-download-link data-download-link-label="Download me" data-src="prezi2list.json" }